Introduction

 - For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-- Participation rate (PR): Participation rate describes the annuitant’s participation percentage in a return of an index.
+- Participation rate (PR): Participation rate describes the annuitant’s participation percentage in the return of an index.
 For example, suppose the participation rate is 60%, and the index returned 10% over the agreed time.
 In that case, the annuitant will be eligible for only 60% of the return, i.e., 6%.

 Thus, it is very important to check rates before choosing your preferred index.